 The device outputs a logic high on the SDATA pin and then switches to output a logic low.
 The programmer must WAIT-AND-POLL the SDATA pin for the HIGH to LOW transition.

 WAIT-AND-POLL uses AC timing specification Tpoll (from Table 3 on page 8).

-of After low observed, the programmer must bit stream the transition to is apply а step.
+low is observed, the programmer must bit of After the transition to apply а stream step.

 Appendix B